adamelliotfields/bootstrap-css-modules/README.md

 The original source has been modified to only emit camel-cased class names.
 This means you can edit variables and rebuild to create your own custom framework, and not worry about doing kebab-to-camel string manipulation after the fact.

-Pre-compiled CSS is already provided, so building is only necessary if you'd like to customize the source and incorporate into your existing workflow.
+Pre-compiled CSS is already provided, so building is only necessary if you'd like to customize the source and incorporate into your existing Sass workflow.

 Read about [CSS Modules](https://github.com/css-modules/css-modules) and Webpack's [CSS Loader](https://github.com/webpack-contrib/css-loader) if you're not already familiar with them.

-Live demo using this package [here](https://adamelliotfields.github.io/bootstrap-css-modules/).
+Live demo using this package [here](https://adamelliotfields.github.io/bootstrap-css-modules-demo/).

 ## Installation
 If you'd like to use the default Bootstrap styles, simply install from npm: